aws-controllers-k8s/sagemaker-controller/samples/labeling/README.md

                    CORSConfiguration=cors_configuration)
 ```

-### Updating the Processing Job Specification
+### Updating the Labeling Job Specification

 In the `my-labeling-job.yaml` file, modify the placeholder values with those associated with your account and labeling job.

-## Submitting your Processing Job
+## Submitting your Labeling Job

-### Create a Processing Job
+### Create a Labeling Job

-To submit your prepared processing job specification, apply the specification to your Kubernetes cluster as such:
+To submit your prepared labeling job specification, apply the specification to your Kubernetes cluster as such:
 ```
 $ kubectl apply -f my-labeling-job.yaml
-processingjob.sagemaker.services.k8s.aws.amazon.com/my-labeling-job created
+labeling.sagemaker.services.k8s.aws.amazon.com/my-labeling-job created
 ```

-### List Processing Jobs
+### List Labeling Jobs
-To list all processing jobs created using the ACK controller use the following command:
+To list all labeling jobs created using the ACK controller use the following command:
 ```
 $ kubectl get labelingjobs
 ```

-### Describe a Processing Job
+### Describe a Labeling Job
-To get more details about the processing job once it's submitted, like checking the status, errors or parameters of the processing job use the following command:
+To get more details about the labeling job once it's submitted, like checking the status, errors or parameters of the labeling job use the following command:
 ```
 $ kubectl describe labelingjobs my-labeling-job
 ```

-### Delete a Processing Job
+### Delete a Labeling Job
-To delete the processing job, use the following command:
+To delete the labeling job, use the following command:
 ```
 $ kubectl delete labelingjobs my-labeling-job
 ```